ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 typesetting ConTeXt documents.
 The recommended way to typeset a document is to

-use :ConTeXt.
-This will invoke the mtxrun script that is found in $PATH.
+use :ConTeXt, which invokes the mtxrun script that is found in $PATH.

 For more fine grained control over the command and its environment,